5) Service Configuration Utility

 Before making any modifications, backup your connection string: so that you can recover access to your database if something goes wrong.
 This contains the database connection parameters & the encryption key.

-- The default SQLite database is protected using the very secure AES-256 encryption algorithm.
+- By default the SQLite database is protected using the very secure AES-256 encryption algorithm.

-- The encryption key is stored in the connection string and stored in a protected and encrypted registry key
+- By default the encryption key is securely stored in the connection string and stored in a protected and encrypted registry key, and the key is only accessible via the Service Configuration Utility.

 It is not recoverable if lost or deleted.
 Without the encryption key you cannot access your database.